-A US scientist, Chris Clark from Cornell University, has monitored large whales off Ireland since 1996 using seabed hydrophones formerly used for tracking submarines.
-Clark, speaking at a World Ocean Summit in Belfast in 2010, said that when seismic surveys are being carried out in the North east Atlantic its not possible to hear whales singing off Ireland.
+A US scientist, Chris Clark from Cornell University, speaking at a World Ocean Summit in Belfast in 2010, said that when seismic surveys are being carried out in the North east Atlantic it is not possible to hear whales singing off Ireland.
+Clark has monitored large whales off Ireland since 1996 using seabed hydrophones formerly used for tracking submarines.

 “The process of exploration for offshore oil and gas is by its very nature dirty work.
 It requires exploring for hydrocarbons.
 To discover where they are, very short bursts of very high-energy noise are exploded within the ocean and injected into the earth.
 Those acoustic explosions are repeated over and over again, 24 hours a day, for days on end.
 They are the modern form of exploratory dynamite, controlled explosions going off every 9 to 12 seconds.
 They represent the most severe acoustic insult to the marine environment I can imagine short of naval warfare.”
-CHRIS CLARK, DIRECTOR OF CORNELLUNIVERSITY’S, BIOACOUSTICS PROGRAM, IN A 2000 STATEMENT TO THE CANADIAN GOVERNMENT ON THE POTENTIAL IMPACTS OF SEISMIC EXPLORATION.
+CHRIS CLARK, DIRECTOR OF CORNELL UNIVERSITY’S, BIOACOUSTICS PROGRAM, STATEMENT (2000) TO THE CANADIAN GOVERNMENT ON THE POTENTIAL IMPACTS OF SEISMIC EXPLORATION.

 In 2007 the Irish government was found by the European Court of Justice, not to have carried out sufficient monitoring of whales and dolphins and not to have put in place a system of strict protection, which Ireland is obliged to do under the Habitats Directive since 1997.
 Since 2007 the National Parks and Wildlife Service have commissioned some research to assess the distribution and abundance of whales and dolphins in Irelands EEZ.

-However no monitoring to assess what effect seismic surveys have on marine life has been instigated by the Irish regulatory authorities.
-Oil exploration companies are not required to carry out surveys to establish the abundance of whales and dolphins in an area prior to seismic surveys commencing.
+Twelve years later however no monitoring to assess what effect seismic surveys have on marine life has been instigated by the Irish regulatory authorities.
+Oil exploration companies are not required to carry out baseline surveys to establish the abundance of whales and dolphins in an area prior to seismic surveys commencing.
 If the abundance and distribution of whales and dolphins is unknown in an area, risk assessments are meaningless.

-The government is obliged by law to implement a system of strict protection for whales and dolphins in Irish waters.
+The government is obliged by European law to implement a system of strict protection for whales and dolphins in Irish waters.
+But does not.
 Why are oil companies not funding baseline surveys and research on the effect of the noise pollution that there activities impose on whales and dolphins?
-After all, the Irish taxpayer is subsidising the oil companies’ exploration development costs and all these costs are tax deductible.
-A government committed to protecting the marine environment would implement such a protection system.
-It would create also jobs for scientists and would show Ireland to be meeting its national and international obligations to help protect our marine environment.
+After all, the Irish taxpayer is subsidising the oil companies’ exploration development costs.
+And all these costs are tax deductible.
+A government committed to protecting the marine environment would implement such a monitoring system.
+It would also create jobs for scientists and would show Ireland to be meeting its national and international obligations to help protect our marine environment.

-The increase in oil and gas exploration since 1996 gives added urgency to obtaining the data to clarify baleen whales’ abundance, distribution and migration routes off Ireland’s coast in order to assist in conservation management.
-By knowing where the whales are, they can be monitored and conservation management plans to inform marine spatial planning can be drafted and agreed with stakeholders to avoid conflict and to minimise the impact of anthropogenic activity on these endangered species.
+Since 1996 the increase in oil and gas exploration gives added urgency to obtaining the data of baleen whales’ abundance, distribution and migration routes off Ireland’s coast.
+By discovering where the whales are, they can be monitored and conservation management plans made for these ignored Irish megafauna.
 In this way we can minimize any potential negative impact of oil and gas exploration in Irelands EEZ.